YottaYocta/TermME/README.md

 # Installation

-Currently, only MacOS as a dedicated installation method via the package manager _Homebrew_
+Currently, only MacOS as a dedicated installation method via the package manager _Homebrew_.

 ```
 brew upgrade && brew tap yottayocta/termed